 A urinary tract infection (UTI) is a medical issue that can affect cats, especially felines between one and four years old.
 Signs of UTIs in cats might include urinating too much, struggling to urinate or making pained noises while going, urinating outside the litter box, or even blood in the urine.

-If you see the signs of a UTI in your cat, then call your veterinarian.
+If you see the signs of a UTI in your cat, then you must call your veterinarian.
 They may ask you to bring your cat in for treatment or provide you with further advice.

 Here’s what you need to know about the symptoms, causes, and treatments for UTIs in cats.